 - Ask questions.
 Don't make it all about promoting your event; show a real interest in your users.

 - Switch up what you share to keep your content fresh.
-Consider running a photo caption contest and give away tickets to your event.
+Consider running a photo caption contest or a giveaway for tickets to your event.

 Images attract attention.
 Use a short post with an image to redirect people to your Facebook event or your Brown Paper Tickets event page.